 Manual razors give you a bit more control and are better edging.
 They really allow you to line up and sharpen up that neckline in the most effective way possible.

-Whatever you use, you’ll be able to use the edge of the blade to really sharpen and define the neckline, as well as properly remove the stubble beneath it.
+Whatever you use, you’ll be able to use a razor to really sharpen and define the neckline, as well as properly remove the stubble beneath it.

 What you’ll be left with is a crisp neckline that’s been well-defined using the double chin method, as well as a smooth and tidy neck beneath it.

 As I mentioned, the double chin method isn’t the only technique available to use.

 There’s another method you could potentially use.
 Neither one is “better” – they’re just different.

 They just use different methods to visualize your neckline before trimming it.
 Once you’ve visualized it, the rest of the technique is the same.